accordproject/techdocs/docs/started-hello.md

 The results of execution displayed back on your terminal is in JSON format.
 It includes the following information:

-* Details of the `clause` being triggered (name, version, SHA256 hash of clause data)
+* Details of the `clause` being triggered (name, version, SHA256 hash of the template)
 * The incoming `request` object (the same request from your `request.json` file)
 * The output `response` object
 * The output `state` (unchanged in this example)